apache/accumulo-website/README.md

 ## Install Bundler and dependencies

+Ruby is required to use Bundler so first make sure you have Ruby on your machine.
+If you are using an OS packaged version of Ruby, you will have to also install the ruby-dev (Ubuntu) or ruby-devel (Fedora) package as well.

 With Ruby installed on your machine, you can install [Bundler] using the command below:

     gem install bundler